 - Community sector development projects build the capacity of service providers to work together on issues affecting their communities through the provision of professional learning, mentoring and network development skills.

 Community Builders funds ongoing services through the Community Builders Renewable sub-program and fixed term projects through Community Builders Fixed Term.
 Fixed term projects are usually identified through an annual tender process and can be for periods of between 1 and 3 years.

 In total, over 570 Community Builders services are delivered by non-government organisations and local councils, funded through Family and Community Services.

 Funded services are required to demonstrate that the services they provide meet the needs of the local area and address local, district and Government priorities.

-Community Development is a website funded by FACS to support community growth.
+Community Development is a website funded by DCJ to support community growth.
 It is an interactive online hub for everyone involved in community level social, economic and environmental change.
 This includes community leaders, community and government workers, volunteers, academics, policy makers, businesses, and philanthropic organisations.
 It allows them to explore insights in engaging, building and strengthening communities.

 For queries about the program, please contact FundingQuestions.ServiceProviders@facs.nsw.gov.au